 What are food allergies?

-Educate yourself on the known and hidden sources of your food allergen.
-You can keep a list of them on your phone if you ever need to refer to it.
-It can come in handy when at the grocery store or browsing the menu at a restaurant.
+Educate yourself on the known and hidden sources of your food allergen and keep a list of them on your phone to refer to while grocery shopping or at restaurants.

 Stand Up For Your Food Allergy

-We know it’s tough and can be tiring to be so rigorous in avoiding your food allergen.
-It can feel isolating to be viewed as the “food allergy” person at the table.
-But remember, your body and health come first.
-Practicing self-confidence around your food allergen can make it easier to advocate for yourself and your food allergy.
+We know it can be tiring to be rigorous about avoiding your food allergen.
+It can feel isolating to be viewed as the “food allergy” person at the table, but remember, your health and safety come first.

 Build Your Support System